Infos zu Zecken und Krankheiten

 The tick larva hatches from one of the approximately 3,000 eggs laid by the female.
 It has only three pairs of walking legs and appears pale skin-colored to transparent.
 The tick larva seeks out small rodents or birds, bites for the first time, and sucks for about two to three days until it drops and molts into a nymph after a few months.
 After molting, the larva enters the next stage.

 The larva, which requires moisture, is found close to the ground and up to a height of about 10 cm.
-Here it encounters its preferred hosts: small rodents such as bank voles, yellow-necked mice, and wood mice.
+Here it encounters its preferred hosts: small rodents such as red-backed voles, yellow-necked voles, and wood mice.

 Nymphs climb higher on plants than larvae.
 They reach a height of up to 50 cm above the ground and reach larger animals.

-The fertilized, fully suckled female drops from the final host after a good week and looks for a protected place on the ground to lay her eggs.
+The fertilized, fully suckled female drops from the final host after just over a week and seeks a protected place on the ground to lay her eggs.
 The eggs are covered with a waxy protective layer.
 This protects the fresh egg from drying out.
 After laying the eggs, the female dies and the cycle begins again.

 Blueprint of the tick